Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

-We define the \'etale site $\Et(\cX)$ of $\cX$ to be the full subcategory $\Et(\cX)$ of $\Rep(\cX)$ consisting of Deligne-Mumford $S$-stacks representable and \'etale over $\cX$, endowed with the \'etale topology.
+\begin{Construction} We define the \'etale site $\Et(\cX)$ of $\cX$ to be the full subcategory $\Et(\cX)$ of $\Rep(\cX)$ consisting of Deligne-Mumford stacks representable and \'etale over $\cX$, endowed with the \'etale topology.
 The category $\Et(\cX)$ admits finite projective limits.
 The corresponding topos $\cX_\et$ is algebraic.
-The full subcategory of $\Et(\cX)$ consisting of affine $S$-schemes \'etale over~$\cX$, endowed with the \'etale topology, gives the same topos \cite[III 4.1]{SGA4}.
-If $\cX$ is quasi-compact, then $\cX_\et$ is coherent.
+The full subcategory of $\Et(\cX)$ consisting of affine schemes \'etale over~$\cX$, endowed with the \'etale topology, defines the same topos by \cite[III Th\'eor\`eme 4.1]{SGA4}.
+If $\cX$ is quasi-compact, then $\cX_\et$ is coherent (see Convention \ref{s.stack}).
+We will write $\Mod(\cX,\Lambda)$ for $\Mod(\cX_\et,\Lambda)$ and $D(\cX,\Lambda)$ for $D(\cX_\et,\Lambda)$.

-Let $f\colon \cX\to \cY$ be a morphism of Deligne-Mumford $S$-stacks.
+Let $f\colon \cX\to \cY$ be a morphism of Deligne-Mumford stacks.
 The functor